bmeviauac01/datadriven/docs/lecture-notes/transactions/index.md

 How can the consistent state be restored in case of a soft crash?

-- If the transaction is aborted before the commit, there is no action needed, as the database files on disk contain the original values, and the memory buffer is lost during the crash.
+- Suppose the transaction is aborted before the commit.
+There is no action needed, as the database files on disk contain the original values, and the memory buffer is lost during the crash.
 - If the transaction is in the middle of the commit procedure, some data could already be written to disk.
 These need to be reverted.
 The transaction log is processed starting from the end, and for all transactions that have no *commit* mark in the log, the values must be restored to their original state.

-To summarize, when using undo logging
+To summarize, when using undo logging:

 - the database cannot be modified until the transaction log is flushed,
-- and the commit mark must be placed into the log once database writes are finished.
+- and the commit mark must be placed into the log once the database writes are finished.

 The key is to flush the transaction log before the changes are persisted.
-The drawback of this method is that the transaction log is flushed twice, which is a performance issue doe to the cost of disk access.
+The drawback of this method is that the transaction log is flushed twice, which is a performance issue due to the cost of disk access.

 ### Redo transaction log